 Unmanifested Load Benefits

-- Billed on a flat cost so no damaged or missing expensive item can hurt the load value;
+- Billed at a flat cost, so no damaged or missing expensive item can hurt the load value.

 Unmanifested loads certainly have some benefits, but there are most certainly some risks, ESPECIALLY for lower volume buyers.

 - Getting a bad load that is overloaded with seasonal, damaged product, or just not nearly as described.

 - Working with an underhanded seller that lists loads as unmanifested so they can unload their junk or stick you with a truck not as described (Ex. an all seasonal load sold as an all GM load)

 - The Hard Truth: 95% of the time, this is the buyer’s fault for not researching the seller more thoroughly.
 I am certainly not condoning the underhanded sellers’ practices.
 However, there is more than enough information in the marketplace about the legitimate sellers in the industry.
 No one who has done their research, should ever have to wonder whether the person they are buying from is legitimate or not.
 If you have that question, do more research and ask the message boards directly for feedback on that seller!